 Wanaka is a tiny, gorgeous town surrounded by the Southern Alps.
-As an adventure lover’s paradise, there are tons of fun things to do in Wanaka.
-From mountain carting down the very steep Cardrona mountain to jet boating the longest river in New Zealand – I can assure you, you won’t get bored in Wanaka.
+Despite having a population of less than 10,000 people, the town really is an adventure lover’s paradise!
+From mountain carting down the very steep Cardrona mountain to jet boating the longest river in New Zealand, there really are tons of fun tours and things to do in Wanaka.

-Wanaka is quirky, cool, and undeniably beautiful.
-In fact, I’d live in Wanaka in a heartbeat (but don’t tell Queenstown!)
+I’ve always thought of Wanaka as a town that’s both quirky and undeniably beautiful.
+In fact, I’d live in Wanaka in a heartbeat (but don’t tell Queenstown!).

 They say the best things come in small packages, and the small town of Wanaka certainly delivers on that front.
 I dare you to read this article in full and not want to visit Wanaka at the end.

-Here’s my guide to 31 best things to do in Wanaka!
+Here’s my guide to the 31 best things to do in Wanaka!

 1. Hike Roy’s Peak

-Be sure to bring plenty of water and snacks with you, as like most of the popular hikes in New Zealand, there’s no shop or cafe at the summit or on the way up.
+Be sure to bring plenty of water and snacks with you, as like many of the popular hikes in New Zealand, there’s no shop or café at the summit or on the way up.
 You’ll find the trailhead only 5 minutes out of Wanaka on Wanaka Mt Aspiring Road.

-Important: Roy’s Peak is closed from 1st of October to the 10th of November every year for lambing season.
+Important: Roy’s Peak is closed from the 1st of October to the 10th of November every year for the lambing season.

 2. Explore the Wanaka Lavender Farm

-Lavender is, in my opinion, the world’s most photogenic flower.
-So, as you can imagine the photo opportunities at the Wanaka Lavender Farm are endless.
-Spread across 20 acres, the farm is also home to yummy lavender ice-cream as well as Lakes Honey.
-And if you’re traveling with little ones, there’s an on-site petting zoo to keep them occupied.
+Lavender is, in my opinion, the world’s most photogenic flower – it really pops on camera!
+So, as you can imagine, the photo opportunities at the Wanaka Lavender Farm are endless.
+Spread across 20 acres (8 hectares), the farm is also home to yummy lavender ice cream as well as Lakes Honey.
+And if you’re traveling with little ones, there’s an on-site petting zoo to keep them busy!

-Related read: The Wanaka Lavender Farm is one of the best stops on the scenic drive from Wanaka to Mount Cook find out what the others are in my blog.
+Related Read: The Wanaka Lavender Farm is one of the best stops on the scenic drive from Wanaka to Mount Cook, as well as the drive from Wanaka to Christchurch – find out what the other best stops are in my blog!

 3. Visit #ThatWanakaTree

-The best times to visit are for sunrise or sunset for that gorgeous glow on Lake Wanaka and the Southern Alps behind the tree.
+The best times to visit are at sunrise or sunset for that gorgeous glow on Lake Wanaka and the Southern Alps behind the tree.
+This spot is one of the reasons Wanaka is considered one of the most romantic getaways in NZ.
 At sunset though, be prepared for a large crowd!

 4. Go Skiing at Cardrona

-Did you know – Cardrona Ski Resort welcomes the most skiers of any ski field in New Zealand.
+Did you know that Cardrona Ski Resort welcomes the most skiers each year of any ski field in New Zealand?
 Cardrona is ideal for beginners with its wide and open terrain, but it’s also popular with intermediate skiers and the more advanced.

-Cardrona has a gondola as well as 2 high-speed quad chair lifts and lots of runs ranging from green to black.
-Be aware, over the Australian and New Zealand school holiday period in late June to early July, Cardrona gets really busy.
-Also worth noting is a lot of the snow on Cardrona is machine-made.
-This may be disappointing for skiers who have previously skied in Canada, the USA, and parts of Europe.
+Cardrona has a gondola as well as 2 high-speed quad chair lifts, with lots of runs ranging from green to black.
+Be aware, that over the Australian and New Zealand school holiday period from late June to early July, Cardrona gets really busy.

-The access road to Cardrona Ski Field, is winding and for the most part – a gravel road so be very careful driving up and down.
-Alternatively, shuttle buses are available from both Wanaka and Queenstown for about $20 NZD for a return ride.
+The access road to Cardrona Ski Field is winding and for the most part – a gravel road, so be very careful driving up and down.
+Alternatively, shuttle buses are available from both Wanaka and Queenstown for about $40 NZD for a return ride.

 5. Check out the Cardrona Bras